karafka/karafka/README.md

 ### Configurators

-If you want to do some configurations after all of this is done, please add to config directory a proper file (needs to inherit from Karafka::Config::Base and implement setup method) after that everything will happen automatically.
+If you want to do some configurations after all of this is done, please add to config directory a proper file (needs to inherit from Karafka::Config::Base and implement setup method), after that everything will happen automatically.

 Example configuration class: